thomasloupe/SimulaCLI/README.md

 ### Volumes

-SimulaCLI will automatically recognize files and/or directories placed in pre-created directories whether uploaded or created by a user and added to `sda.json`.
+SimulaCLI doesn't automatically recognize files and/or directories created, but files can be added to virtual storage using `addfile` and `removefile`.
+This adds the files to `sda.json`.
 The default volume structure is as follows:

 ```json